kgar/foundry-vtt-tidy-5e-sheets/To Do/Dark Mode/To Do - Dark Mode.md

   - [ ] name - the theme's pretty name which will appear in the dropdown and theme buidler
   - [ ] id - we can generate this, or the user can if they wish
   - [ ] description - some editor-enabled text to talk up this theme
+  - [ ] version - a number to represent the evolving theme file format, incremented by 1, provided by Tidy 5e on export; should be used when migrating to more current versions of the theme
+  - [ ] variables - the JSON object containing the variable names and their values
+    - [ ] value - the value of the variable
+    - [ ] ???
+Maybe consider putting some kind of MDN-friendly type text here that would guide in what kind UI to present
+    - [ ] group - a logical grouping to put the variable in when rendering the UI
 - [ ] Ensure that this list has the default light and dark themes included
 - [ ] Update the theme selector and default theme selector configs to point to this collection of themes when preparing to present their options
 - [ ] Compare PCs